jrwieland/TaraniTunes-v4.x/Color Screen Widget/README.md

-TaraniTunes v4.2
+TaraniTunes v4.3
 ===========
-**Awesome music player for FrSky radios.**
+**Awesome music player for OpenTX & EdgeTX radios.**

 Key Enhancements
 ----------------
-** Resizable zone widget works in all zones Including the Top Bar
-** changed the code to allow changes to the switches outside of lua ** Includes full screen layout for Horus, Jumper, and Radiomaster series radios.
+** Imediate play of song or playlist when selected.
+** FlushAudio Added to clear song playing when a new song/playlist is selected.
+** Model Global Variable 8 is also used to control the music (gv9 was already used)

 Existing Features
 -----------------
+** ** Resizable zone widget works in all zones Including the Top Bar
+** changed the code to allow changes to the switches outside of lua ** Includes full screen layout for Horus, Jumper, and Radiomaster series radios.
 ** Playlists are separated by recognizable names you have chosen (3D Flying, Rock-N-Roll, Classic Rock, My Mix, Relaxing).
 ** On-screen confirmation of the playlist selected.
 ** Automatic song advancement.